Study in Europe: A guide for UK students

 How much does it cost to study abroad in Europe?

-Due to Brexit, studying in an EU state has become a bit more complicated (and generally more expensive) than it was while we were still in the European Union.
+Due to Brexit, studying in the EU has become a bit more complicated.
+It's also more expensive than it was while we were still in the European Union.

 When preparing to study abroad this year, it's essential to do plenty of research.
 Here's an overview of what costs to expect when studying in the EU after Brexit.